• Nav Social Menu

 Watch to find out what it is!
 (Bonus points if you can leave a correct guess in the comments before you watch).

-There are approximately 7 zillion different ways you could use this stuff to have a blast in your yard, but first let me point out probably the most wonderful thing about this spray chalk: it can be used in the grass!
+There are approximately 7 zillion different ways you could use spray chalk to have a blast in your yard, but first let me point out probably the most wonderful thing about this spray chalk: it can be used in the grass!
 One of my biggest beefs with regular chalk is that it gets all over my back porch – with this, though, I can send Jackson into the yard and know that my concrete will stay clean.

 It takes a minute for little hands to get the hang of spraying it, but Jackson (who is five and has a zero patience for frustrating activities) picked up on it really quickly and was able to draw pictures and even write his name with it.